benmesander/rvint/README.md

 ## Square Root
 - 32-bit integer square root on 32-bit processors - not complete
 - 64-bit integer square root on 64-bit processors - not complete

+## Greatest Common Divisor
+- 32 bit GCD of two 32-bit numbers on 32-bit processors - not complete
+- 64 bit GCD of two 64-bit numbers on 64-bit processors - not complete

+## Bit Operations
+- Count leading zeroes in 32-bit number on 32-bit processors - not complete
+- Count leading zeroes in 64-bit number on 64-bit processors - not complete
+- Count trailing zeroes in 32-bit number on 32-bit processors - not complete
+- Count trailing zeroes in 64-bit number on 64-bit processors - not complete

 ## Building